-Complete CAFs with parents/carers.
+Complete EHAs with parents/carers

-Attend CIN/TAF meetings providing feedback information and follow up.

-Provide Inclusion Leader with a copy of CAFs, CIN minutes, TAF minutes and any other relevant paperwork.
+Attend CP/CIN/TAF meetings providing feedback information and follow up.
+Provide Inclusion Leader with a copy of EHAs, CIN minutes, TAF minutes and any other relevant paperwork

-Liaise with other agencies regarding CIN/TAF, for example family workers and staff from other schools/settings.
+Liaise with other agencies regarding CIN/TAF, for example family workers and staff from other schools/settings

-Monitor attendance.

-Meet with parents when a child's attendance is causing concern.
+Monitor attendance of children that have been identified as vulnerable Meet with parents when a child's attendance is causing concern

-Meet regularly with the Education Welfare Officer (EWO).
+Meet regularly with the Education Welfare Officer (EWO) and attend Attendance Forum group meetings

-Work in partnership with the EWO when a child's attendance continues to cause concern.
+Work in partnership with the EWO when a child's attendance continues to cause concern

 Support vulnerable pupils on a 1-1 basis or within small groups.
-Pupils to be identified during Inclusion Meetings with the Inclusion Leader and SENCO.

-Promote use of listening boxes, check boxes and follow up any pupil concerns/comments.
+Pupils to be identified during Inclusion Meetings with the Inclusion Leader and SENCo Promote use of listening boxes, check boxes and follow up any pupil concerns/comments

-Support transition to year 7, raising awareness of transition events, liaising with schools and supporting parents as needed.
+Support transition to year 7, raising awareness of transition events, liaising with schools and supporting parents as needed